eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 If we make the wrong move now and rally behind a system that is too complex, too new, or insufficiently tested, and the voters reject it, then we may lose the opportunity to make meaningful electoral reform progress in the near future.
 The political capital and public trust required to push through reform are finite and waning.
 Let's not squander them on a system that may fail to gain public trust when we have a tested, simple, and provably legitimate option right in front of us: Approval voting.

 I am open to considering other systems in the future.
-If we get significant polarization diffusion and greater trust from voters to use a more complex system like STAR or Condorcet methods, then I am open to revisiting those options as viable alternatives.
+If we get significant polarization diffusion and greater trust from voters to use a more complex system like STAR or Condorcet methods, then I would be glad to revisit those options as viable alternatives.
 But in this current moment, I can only say that I support "Approval today, [insert your preferred system for the future here] tomorrow."
 Approval voting, I think, truly needs to be the bridge--the new baseline from which we can *then* discuss whether we want or need something supposedly "better".

-## The Fisher Criteria
+## The Bridge Criteria

 The Equal Vote Coalition champions three systems: Approval, STAR, and Ranked Robin (AKA Condorcet).
 I, however, currently only champion one of those: Approval voting.
 This is not a decision I come to lightly, but rather based on what I've read in the literature, my assessment of the current political and social context in the United States, and the practical realities of what implementation involves.
 Based on the criteria that I feel are most important, only one system uniquely satisfies all of them.

 1. Legitimacy: The system must produce outcomes that the electorate can view as legitimate.
 If voters can point to the cast ballots and claim their losing candidate *should* have won for whatever reason, then I do not believe that system will stand up to scrutiny or maintain public trust in the democratic process when the stakes are high.
-And if voters cannot easily understand how their votes translate into outcomes, or why their candidate won or lost, then I believe that system is a non-starter in this current moment.
+And if voters cannot easily understand how their votes translate into outcomes, or why their candidate won or lost, then I believe that system is a non-starter in this political moment.
 2. Practicality: The system must be simple enough that it can be implemented and understood by the general public in a transparent and trustworthy way.
 Voters must be able to easily understand how to fill out their ballots and how they will be counted, and election officials must be able to count them without introducing unnecessary complexity or opportunities for error.
 3. Outcomes: We need a system that actually leads to *good* outcomes.
 Radical, I know.
 But the main issue that causes elections to fail is *vote splitting*.
 A good system allows voters to express support for multiple candidates, allowing strong consensus candidates to accumulate support and win, rather than polarizing and unrepresentative options that win because the majority was split.